-The option to directly embed a campaign onto your website is one of our favorite and most-used integration options.
+The option to directly embed a campaign onto your website is one of our most-used integration options.
 It is ideal for adding an integrated call-to-action to your webpage, and is most commonly used on general donate pages, such as this one.

 To create a direct embed like this one, go to the Dashboard Main Menu > Operations > Integration Center and follow the steps within the Code Generator section.